-Students are given the opportunity to learn and apply practical principles of human interpersonal communication in daily life.
-Emphasis is placed on the psychological, social, cultural, and linguistic factors that affect normal person-to-person interaction.
-Through practical application, this course assists the student in improving public speaking skills.
+Students have the opportunity to learn and apply practical principles of human interpersonal communication in daily life.
+Emphasis is placed on the psychological, social, cultural, and linguistic factors that affect person-to-person interaction.
+Through practical application, this course assists students in improving public speaking skills.